-- Ask if the company accepts long-term care insurance and whether they will bill the insurance company directly or require you to pay up front and then seek reimbursement.
+- Ask if the company accepts long-term care insurance and whether they’ll bill the insurance company directly.
+Some agencies require you to pay up front and then seek reimbursement.

-It is crucial to follow the steps below to establish a realistic care schedule (and associated cost estimate).
+Be sure to address the following points to establish a realistic care schedule and understand the associated cost estimate:

-- Work with the provider to evaluate how many hours of service you realistically need.
+- Work with the provider to evaluate how many hours of care are needed.